 Section 3045—Designation of Secure Payment System (SPS) Data Entry Operators (DEO)

-A SPS DEO is a government employee who creates and modifies SPS payment requests to Treasury’s Financial Centers, as authorized in a Delegation.
+A SPS DEO is either a government employee or a government contractor who creates and modifies SPS payment requests to Treasury’s Financial Centers, as authorized in a Delegation.

 Effective November 1, 2018, SPS DEOs, who process payment requests for agencies through Treasury, Fiscal Service, are required by Fiscal Service to complete the Fiscal Service Certifying Officer Training as part of each issuance of new or renewed credentials.